dondonbdon/CS-9618-A-Level-Concepts/README.md

 Namely:
 1. [Binary Tree](binary_tree_algorithm.py)

-   In the binary tree file you will see steps as to how you can create a binary tree using a class.
+   In the binary tree program you will see steps as to how you can create a binary tree using a class.
    You will also create functions where you can do an insert, an inorder traversal of the tree, a preorder traversal of the tree and finally a post order traversal of the tree